jesper-raemaekers/vscode-polarion/README.md

 Very little error handling and reporting.
 If it doesn't work, check the Developers tools logs.

+Password is stored in plain text in settings.

 Only the first workitem is handled:

 ![Example](images/limitation1.jpg)